-YOUR CHILD DID NOT GET THE RESULT THEY WANTED
+IF YOUR CHILD DID NOT GET THE RESULT THEY WANTED, HOW DO YOU HELP YOUR CHILD COPE WITH FAILURE?

 In a world where expectations are high and beating the competition is the buzz word in all levels of life, how many parents are asking the question how do I help my child cope with failure.
 It is not long until the major results season hits us and there are always more than a few rattled children and parents at this time of year.